Coro (non-profit organization): Coro Fellows Program in Public Affairs

-The Coro Fellows Program in Public Affairs, the organization's premier fellowship, is a full-time, nine-month, graduate-level experiential leadership training program that prepares diverse, talented and committed individuals for effective and ethical leadership in the public affairs arena.
+The Coro Fellows Program in Public Affairs, the organization's premier fellowship, is a full-time, nine-month (except for San Francisco), graduate-level experiential leadership training program that prepares diverse, talented and committed individuals for effective and ethical leadership in the public affairs arena.
+The Northern California Fellows Program was shortened to seven months but encompasses the same aspects of other programs.
 Unconventional by traditional academic standards, the Fellows Program is rigorous and demanding, aiming toward personal and professional growth.
 The Fellows Program is offered in Los Angeles, New York, Pittsburgh, San Francisco and St. Louis.

 Coro introduces program participants to all aspects of the public affairs arena, preparing them to translate their ideals into action for improving their own communities and beyond.
 The fellowship comprises field placements, group interviews, seminars, focus weeks, and individual and group projects.

 Sixty Fellows are chosen nationally each year through a highly competitive selection process, including a day-long assessment at each center's city.
 The Fellows represent a broad range of academic, work, cultural, racial and economic backgrounds, ages and interests.
 What they share is an unwavering commitment to civic engagement.
 Recent participants have ranged from 21 to 53 years of age.